HehuaTang/vrouter-pktgen-tests/README.md

 # vrouter-pktgen-tests
 ## Pktgen-DPDK
-Scripts launching Pktgen-DPDK and testing performance of Contrail-vRouter.
+Script launching Pktgen-DPDK and testing performance of Contrail-vRouter.

 Adjust dpdkgen.cfg if neeeded.